Cost of Rhinoplasty

 - Nose that harmonizes with the rest of your face

 Ideally, your primary rhinoplasty is so successful that you never need revision rhinoplasties, and, after your healing period of up to one year, your new nose is everything you ever dreamed it would be.
 In reality, if you choose the wrong surgeon, you could need at least one revision and potentially more.
-In fact, up to 10% of patients who undergo rhinoplasty will seek out a revision.
+In fact, up to 10% of patients who undergo rhinoplasty will seek out a revision. as indicated in this article.

 Keep in mind, it can take up to a full year to heal after rhinoplasty and to assess whether you need additional surgery, but common reasons for needing a revision rhinoplasty include: